jmill269/SkyStack_dev/README.md

 # Basic Commands
 So, right now the only file in here is this README.
 Say I want to add a file called 'make_drone_land.py'.
-Once that file is in the same repo as this README, you can type "git add make_drone_land.py" to add it to be staged for committing.
+Once that file is in the same directory as this README, you can type "git add make_drone_land.py" to add it to be staged for committing.
 And if that's all you want to do for the day, type "git commit -am 'i added this file' ", then "git push".
 The -a flag stands for all changes, and the -m stands for message.
 It's good practice to add a message for each commit so you know what you did; it doesn't have to be long, stuff like "updated README" or